Roger Sterling: Biography

 The series periodically explores the romantic tension between Roger and his former mistress, Joan Holloway (Christina Hendricks).
 Their feelings for each other reach their peak after they are mugged at gunpoint one evening.
 Overcome with emotion and excitement, Roger and Joan have sex in a back alley, and this encounter leaves Joan pregnant.
 Though initially she and Roger acknowledge that they can't have the child and Joan goes to get an abortion, by the season finale Joan has changed her mind and tells her husband, Greg (Samuel Page) about the pregnancy, but not that Roger was responsible.

 Meanwhile, Roger and Jane's marriage is falling apart.
 They're constantly snapping at one another, and the only thing Roger ever says to her is how good she looks.
 After taking LSD with Jane, they both finally come to terms with the fact that their marriage is over.
 After his LSD trip, Roger starts to take his job and life more seriously.
 His relationship with both of his ex-wives seems to be going fairly well, especially with Mona, who is helping him to build business relationships, even after their divorce.

 After Greg and Joan split, Roger attempts to help financially support his and Joan's son, Kevin, but Joan, fearful of the stigma Kevin would suffer, if it were to come out that he was the product of an illicit affair, refuses.
 At the close of the series, however, Roger again requests that Joan allow him to divide his estate between his grandson Ellery and his son Kevin, to make sure that he is taken care of after Roger's death.

-When Don causes a mortifying error to the firm by drunkenly admitting his true past during a pitch to Hershey's chocolate employees, Roger agrees with Joan, Bert, and Louis that Don should take a long leave of absence to figure some things out for himself.
+When Don causes a mortifying error to the firm by drunkenly admitting his true past during a pitch to Hershey's chocolate employees, Roger agrees with Joan, Bert, and Jim that Don should take a long leave of absence to figure some things out for himself.
 After which, the partners agree, they'll determine Don's fate with the firm, including the possibility of his termination.
 Roger, however, secretly makes deals to keep Don, arguably out of remorse for similar behavior that cost the firm an account with Honda, in his case launching into an anti-Japanese tirade.

 When Don marries his secretary Megan Calvet (Jessica Paré), Roger meets her mother Marie (Julia Ormond), and the two have a brief but intense affair.
 When Marie returns late in Season 7 to help Megan move out of the Draper apartment, she calls Roger for help on settling the bill with the movers.
 At Marie's urging the two resume their relationship.
 They marry shortly thereafter and are last seen together in a café in Paris at the end of the series.

 Reception

-Slattery has received four consecutive Primetime Emmy Award nominations and two Critics' Choice Television Awards nominations for his performance.
+Slattery received four consecutive Primetime Emmy Award nominations and two Critics' Choice Television Awards nominations for his performance.
 He has also won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series twice along with the cast of Mad Men.